anushkavidanage/tidypod/README.md

 This app is build as part of a suite of demonstrator apps developed by the research team at the [ANU Software Innovation Institute](https://sii.anu.edu.au) (SII).
-To accessmore apps like this using Solid Pod technology please go to [Solid Community AU](https://solidcommunity.au/) website.
+To access more apps like this using Solid Pod technology please go to [Solid Community AU](https://solidcommunity.au/) website.